-The base 470bhp GT or 515bhp GTS models are both fun cars, but those after a track-biased weapon will want the storming GT R - it's got 577bhp, a more focused chassis setup and technology to help flatter the driver and set blistering lap times.
+The base 516bhp model is a fun car, but those after a track-biased weapon will want the storming GT R - it's got 577bhp, a more focused chassis setup and technology to help flatter the driver and set blistering lap times.

-Perhaps the best compromise between the two is the 549bhp GT C. It's faster than the regular model and a more agile and engaging driver's car, yet it's more set up for the road than the GT R. It's even available as a roadster, too.
+Perhaps the best compromise for customers is the 549bhp GT C Roadster.
+It's faster than the regular model and a more agile and engaging driver's car, yet it's more set up for the road than the GT R.

 Car group tests

-The GT C, which arrived soon after the GT R, is a bit of a compromise between the S and the R. It features more power, plus details such as the wider rear track and suspension setup largely borrowed from the GT R. But it's designed as a road-biased sports car, with enough comfort and refinement to be used daily.
+The GT C, which arrived soon after the GT R, is a bit of a performance compromise - featuring more power than the entry model, plus details such as the wider rear track and suspension setup largely borrowed from the GT R. Ultimately, it's designed as a road-biased sports car, with enough comfort and refinement to be used daily.

-The handling is extremely sharp but the AMG GT is much more composed and less intimidating than you’d expect a 400-500bhp rear-wheel drive sports car to be.
+The handling is extremely sharp, but the AMG GT is much more composed and less intimidating than you’d expect a 500bhp+ rear-wheel drive sports car to be.
 It’s quite civilised and as comfortable on long journeys as it is racing around a track.

 In this review

 - 1Verdict - currently readingThe Mercedes-AMG has the Porsche 911 in its sights with sleek styling, storming V8 performance and plenty of tech

 - 2Engines, performance and driveThe Mercedes-AMG GT’s performance and handling are truly impressive